14islands/r3f-scroll-rig/README.md

 ### `<UseCanvas>`

-This HoC tunnels the children to the GlobalCanvas using the `useCanvas` hook.
+This component tunnels the children to the GlobalCanvas using the `useCanvas` hook.

 The props added to `UseCanvas` will be tunneled to the child component inside the GlobalCanvas.